How to Install and Configure OpenSSH Server In Linux

 Referring to the netcat results, the ssh service is running on port 22 on my machine.
 Very good!
 What if we want to use another port, instead of 22?
 We can do that by editing the sshd configuration file.

 Set your OpenSSH to listen on TCP port 13 instead of the default TCP port 22.
-Open the sshd_config file with your favourite text editor and change the port directive to 13.
+Open the sshd_config file with your favorite text editor and change the port directive to 13.

 Port 13

-Restart OpenSSH server so the changes in config file can take place by typing the following command and run netcat to verify if the port you set for listening is open or not.
+Restart the OpenSSH server so the changes in the config file can take place by typing the following command and running netcat to verify if the port you set for listening is open or not.

-Should we verify is our openssh server is listening on port 13, or not?.
+Should we verify if our openssh server is listening on port 13, or not?
 This verification is necessary, so I am calling my lovely tool netcat to help me do the job.

 # nc -v -z 127.0.0.1 13